Animiral/go-strength-model/README.md

 $ CONFIG=path/to/configs/analysis_example.cfg
 $ LIST=csv/games_labels.csv
 $ FEATUREDIR=path/to/featurecache
+$ SELECTION="-with-trunk -with-pick -with-head"  # feature categories to precompute
 $ WINDOWSIZE=500   # number of recent moves per game and player
-$ BATCHSIZE=400   # number of board positions sent to KataGo in one batch
+$ BATCHSIZE=10     # number of board positions sent to KataGo in one batch
-$ BATCHTHREADS=4  # number of concurrent worker threads, each running independent GPU batches
+$ BATCHTHREADS=8   # number of concurrent worker threads launching independent NN batches to the GPU
+$ WORKERTHREADS=8  # number of concurrent CPU workers to prepare NN inputs and process NN outputs

-$ katago extract_features -recompute -model $MODEL -config $CONFIG -list $LIST -featuredir $FEATUREDIR -window-size $WINDOWSIZE -batch-size $BATCHSIZE -batch-threads $BATCHTHREADS
+$ katago extract_features $SELECTION -model $MODEL -config $CONFIG -list $LIST -featuredir $FEATUREDIR \
+                          -window-size $WINDOWSIZE -batch-size $BATCHSIZE -batch-threads $BATCHTHREADS \
+                          -worker-threads $WORKERTHREADS
 ```

+KataGo reads the given list file and determines the recent move set for every marked game in the dataset.
+It uses its network to evaluate all the necessary positions from which it derives the features specified in the selection parameters.
+The features associated with the recent moves are grouped by the game in which they occur and the player's color, then written to a zip file on disk stored in the feature cache directory.
+The file name ends in `Features.zip`.
+Once all recent move features are avialable per recent game, it combines them into recent move set archives with file names based on the game and player color that these moves are recent for and stores them in the feature cache directory.
+The file name ends in `Recent.zip`.
+These are our data sources for model training.

+For example, if game 110 between players P and Q is in the training set, where P has recent moves in games 101, 105 and 107, while Q has recent moves in games 102 and 106, then the extractor creates `Features.zip` archives for games 101, 102, 105, 106 and 107.
+These combine into one `Recent.zip` archive for each side in game 110.

+This tool supports two more command line switches.
 The `-recompute` switch causes the program to overwrite any files left over from previous runs.
-Remove it to continue precomputation from the state of the previous, unfinished run.
+Omit it to continue precomputation from the state of the previous, unfinished run.
+The `-print-recent-moves` switch outputs some debug information (not just recent moves).

-This step can be very time and resource intensive, especially with large datasets (multiple 10k marked games), large window size, large batch size and many batch threads.
+This step can be very time and resource intensive, especially with large datasets (multiple 10k marked games), large window size, large batch size and many threads.
+Try different parameters to find an acceptable balance between speed and resource use on your system.
 In case of crashes due to resource exhaustion, the process can be resumed without the `-recompute` switch.

 ## The Training Command